The Marketing OS for Family Law firms.

 Six months later, in September, they hire a lawyer.
 Not you.
 The firm they hired stayed in their inbox the whole time — sending one useful email every two weeks.
 Custody timelines.
 What a marital settlement agreement actually covers.
 The five questions to ask before filing.
 By the time the buyer was ready to retain, the other firm was the only one they remembered.

-You did the consult work.
+You did the intake work.
 You ate the time.
 The other firm signed the retainer.
+You're spending on ads and consults and can't tell what's working.

 The firm with the OS doesn't lose those.
 The firm without it does.